parthjdabhi/PhotoDoodle/app/NOTES.md

 #Currently

-- make sure deleting a doodle deletes the doodle FILE
 - use coordinator layout to scroll out the appbar/navbar
--
-Audit use of synchronized in DoodleThumbnailRenderer

 Superficial shared element transitions are working, but:
 - appbar region flashes white in between the two activities